 Walgreens in talks for private equity buyout, sources say

-Walgreens is currently in talks to take the company private, with sources familiar with the matter telling the Wall Street Journal it could be sold to a private equity firm.
+Walgreens is currently in talks to take the company private, with sources familiar with the matter telling the Wall Street Journal the retailer could be sold to a private equity firm.

 According to report, Walgreens and Sycamore partners have taken an interest in the struggling pharmacy chain.
 A deal could be completed in early 2025, assuming the parties come to an agreement.

 Walgreens has been rattled by poor sales.
-In June, the company said 25% of its stores were struggling and that it planned to close many of them down as it worked to restructure its business.
+In June, the company said 25% of its stores were struggling and that it planned to shutter many of them as it worked to restructure its business.

 At that time, the company said it still believed it would turn a profit in 2024.
 Judging by its latest financial statements, it appears that’s still the case.
 However, sales have been sliding for several years